EENCloud/api-docs/source/includes/_errors.md

 461	| Account is pending
 462	| User is pending
-463	| Unable to communicate with the camera or bridge, contact support 200	| The request was fulfilled successfully
+463	| Unable to communicate with the camera or bridge, contact support
-202	| The request has been accepted for processing, but the processing has not been completed 204	| User has been logged out